Call for Participants

 The GRANTS DEVELOPMENT OFFICE (GDO) makes a significant impact on the College, both financially and culturally, by working with facuty and staff to obtain external funds for research and other scholarly efforts, programs, instruction, and other institutional priorities and initiatives.
 The GDO also supports and promotes the connection of research (particularly that which engages students) and professional development to scholarship and academic excellence.
 The GDO assists faculty and staff with conceptualizing, planning, drafting and submitting proposals.
 Contact us during the early stages of developing your proposal; this will allow us to serve you best, by providing everything from proposal drafting, editing and formatting, to submission of proposals.

 The GDO/Sponsored Programs (SP) Advisory Council facilitates ongoing exchange between these administrative units and faculty, to strengthen existing and future partnerships, and enhance "seamless" pre- (GDO) and post- (SP) award services.

 The Faculty Associate for Grants Development works in close collaboration with with the GDO to provide professional development and grant-seeking expertise/consultation to the campus community.
-The Faculty Associate for 2016/17 is Dr. John Schaumloffel of the Department of Chemistry & Biochemistry.
+The Faculty Associate for 2017/18 is Dr. Keith Schillo of the Biology Department.